polkadot-js/tools/README.md

 # @polkadot/tools

-This is a collection of cli tools to use on Polkadot and Substrate chains
+This is a collection of cli tools to use on Polkadot and Substrate chains.

 ## Overview